web2solutions/voodux/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
-name: Feature request creation disabled
+name: Feature request creation
-about: Go to VooduX :)
+about: Ask for new features
 title: ''
 labels: ''
 assignees: ''